wombelix/terraform-provider-sourcehut/README.md

 From version v1.0.0 of the provider uses the GraphQL API directly and doesn't rely on the project [sourcehut-go](https://git.sr.ht/~wombelix/sourcehut-go) and the legacy REST API anymore.
-This is a breaking change, see [Usage](#usage) for more details.
+This is a breaking change, you have to update to the latest version and switch over to a new Oauth2 personal access token (PAT), see [Usage](#usage) for more details.

 ---